 - denial and reason

 - If the magnetic stripe does not match the numbers you key in, the terminal will display “Last 4 Digits Do Not Match/Mismatched Digits” and will halt the transaction.
+(CenPOS will outline the box in red will not let user proceed).
 To ensure that you didn’t enter the wrong number, try to run the transaction once more.
-If your terminal displays the same warning, call the Automated Voice Authorization Center and tell the operator that you have a “Code 10″ authorization.
+If your terminal displays the same warning, call the Automated Voice Authorization Center and tell the operator that you have a “Code 10” authorization.

 - If the card is fraudulent, do not attempt to apprehend the card user.
 If the operator instructs you to retain the card, attempt to do so peacefully.
 Follow any specific instructions the operator gives, unless they put you at risk.